-A problem we consider, is the translation of extended regular expressions into (standard) regular expressions.
-For RE(#) and $RE(\cap)$ the complexity of this translation has already been settled and is exponential [18] and double exponential [12], respectively.
-We show that also in constructing an expression for the interleaving of a set of expressions (an hence also for an RE(&)) a double exponential size increase can not be avoided.
-This is the main technical result of the paper.
-Apart from a pure mathematical interest, the latter result has two important consequences.
-First, it prohibits an efficient translation from Relax NG (which allows interleaving) to XML Schema Definitions (which does not).
+from Relax NG (which allows interleaving) to XML Schema Definitions (which does not).
 However, as XML Schema is the widespread W3C standard, and Relax NG is a more flexible alternative, such a translation would be more than desirable.
 A second consequence concerns the automatic discovery of regular expression describing a set of given strings.
 The latter problem occurs in the learning of XML schema languages [1-3].
 At present these algorithms do not take into account the interleaving operator, but for Relax NG this would be wise as this would allow to learn significantly smaller expressions.

-We recently learned that Gruber and Holzer independently obtained a similar result [Personal communication].
-They show that any regular expression defining the language $(a_1b_1)^ \& \cdots \& (a_nb_n)^$ must be of size at least double exponential in n.
-Compared to the result in this paper, this gives a tighter bound $(2^{2^{\Omega(n)}})$ instead of $2^{2^{\Omega(\sqrt{n})}}$), and shows that the double exponential size increase already occurs for very simple expressions.
-On the other, the alphabet of the counterexamples grows linear with n, whereas the alphabet size is constant for the languages in this paper.
-Hence, the two results nicely complement each other.
+It should be noted here that Gruber and Holzer independently obtained a similar result [18].
+They show that any regular expression defining the language $(a_1b_1)^ \& (a_2b_2)^ \& \cdots \& (a_nb_n)^$ must be of size at least double exponential in n.
+Compared to the result in this paper, this gives a tighter bound $(2^{2^{\Omega(n)}})$ instead of $2^{2^{\Omega(\sqrt{n})}})$, and shows that the double exponential size increase already occurs for very simple expressions.
+On the other hand, the alphabet of the counterexamples grows linear with n, whereas the alphabet size is constant for the languages in this paper.
+Later, they also adapted this result to obtain a (tighter) $2^{2^{\Omega(n/\log n)}}$ bound over a binary alphabet [18].

 We also consider the translation of extended regular expressions to NFAs.
 For the standard regular expressions, it is well known that such a translation can be done efficiently [4].
 Therefore, when considering problems such as membership, equivalence, and inclusion testing for regular expressions the first step is almost invariantly a translation to a finite automaton.
 For extended regular expressions, such an approach is less fruitful.
-We show that an $\text{RE}(\&, \cap, \#)$ can be translated in exponential time into an NFA.
-However, it has already been shown by Kilpelainen and Tuhkanen [18] and Mayer and Stockmeyer [20] that such an exponential size increase can not be avoided for RE(#) and RE(&), respectively.
-For the translation from $\text{RE}(\cap)$ to NFAs, a $2^{\Omega(\sqrt{n})}$ lower bound is reported in [25], which we here improve to $2^{\Omega(n)}$.
+We show that an RE(&, \cap , #) can be translated in exponential time into an NFA.
+However, it has already been shown by Kilpeläinen and Tuhkanen [22] and Mayer and Stockmeyer [24] that such an exponential size increase cannot be avoided for RE(#) and RE(&), respectively.
+For the translation from RE(\cap) to NFAs, a $2^{\Omega(\sqrt{n})}$ lower bound is reported in [29], which we here improve to $2^{\Omega(n)}$.

 As the translation of extended regular expressions to NFAs already involves an exponential size increase, it is natural to ask what the size increase for DFAs is.
 Of course, we can translate any NFA into a DFA in exponential time, thus giving a double exponential translation, but can we do better?
-For instance, from the results in [12] we can conclude that given a set of regular expressions, constructing an NFA for their intersection can not avoid an exponential size increase.
+For instance, from the results in [13] we can conclude that given a set of regular expressions, constructing an NFA for their intersection cannot avoid an exponential size increase.
 However, it is not too hard to see that also a DFA of exponential size accepting their intersection can be constructed.
-In the present paper, we show that this is not possible for the classes RE(#), $\text{RE}(\cap)$, and RE(&).
-For each class we show that in a translation to a DFA, a double exponential size increase can not be avoided.
-An overview of all results is given in Figure 1(a).
+In the present paper, we show that this is not possible for the classes RE(#), RE(\bigcirc), and RE(\bigcirc).
+For each class we show that in a translation to a DFA, a double exponential size increase cannot be avoided.
+An overview of all results is given in Table 1.
+Note that as we give upper bounds for the translation from RE(\bigcirc , \bigcirc , #) and lower bounds for the smaller classes, most of these results imply matching upper and lower bounds.